 Maple again, is widely available, but I have so far not acquired a source of logs, and have had to purchase what I need.
 Maple is a hard wood with closed tight grain, and usually a light tan color.
 Many fancy grain varieties exist such as wavy, birds-eye, tiger, and others.
 This rolling pin is an amazing piece of curly maple

 Elm usually has a light tan straight grain wood.
 I had never heard of Cedar Elm until recently, when a group of us from the Woodworking Club of Houston salvaged some logs from a tree which blew down in Hurricane Harvey.
-This wood is named for growing in flat valleys, near Cedars.
 Some of my boards also include numerous dark spots when the tree grew over its own tiny twigs.
 I will add more photos as I make more items from this unusual wood

 Walnut is an especially dark, chocolate brown hardwood.
 Most of my walnut stock was purchased, though from regionally grown trees.
 The amazingly patterned bowl below was a remnant leftover from a large veneer log.
 Most walnut has much straighter grain, though unusual patterns are available for a higher price.